chalmersbike/chalmersbike.github.io/pages/control.md

 y_ini_diff      | initial off-set in y direction for the reference path path            | path to be followed, out of 9 pre-determined paths

-The second section of the initialization code is to generate performance plots after simulation and the third section is to generate plots for comparing the real test results and the simulation results.